nicarq/sovereign-sdk/crates/module-system/hyperlane/README.md

 This crate implements a generic `mailbox` for sending and receiving [Hyperlane](https://docs.hyperlane.xyz/) messages.

-To use this crate, you need to add three modules to your runtime:
+To use this crate, you need to add four modules to your runtime:
 1. `Mailbox` which sends and receives messages
 2. `MerkleTreeHook`, a helper module which computes a merkle root of all messages sent from the mailbox
+3. `InterchainGasPaymaster`, which handles interchain fees payments to relayers.
-3. Any module which implements the `Recipient` trait defined in this crate.
+4. Any module which implements the `Recipient` trait defined in this crate.
 This module will be in charge of acting on inbound messages once they've been validated by the mailbox.
+An example of such module is `Warp`, responsible for intechain token transfers.

 ## Note for Maintainers